ajbrookhouse/SelfAttention/README.md

 The SelfAttention and AddSinusoidalPositionalEncodings are Keras Layers, so they can be easily imported into Keras machine learning models.

 Currently, the self attention requires all inputs to have the same sequence length.
-I will work on generalizing this soon so the model can process batches that have different sequence lengths even within the same batch
+I will work on generalizing this soon so the model can process batches that have different sequence lengths even within the same batch.
+Also, I am using BatchNormalization at the end of the layer.
+I want to change this to LayerNormalization.

+I am working on a Multiheaded attention class as well.
+I will upload it when it is finished.

+For more information on the details on how self attention works, I reccomend this great article (https://towardsdatascience.com/illustrated-self-attention-2d627e33b20a).
+It has great illustrations and explains the concept very well.